learn-co-curriculum/dsc-combinations/README.md

 ## Introduction

 In the previous section, you learned about how to apply permutations.
 Permutations come in handy when we want to know how many ways we can order sets.
-Now what if order is not important?
+Now, what if order is not important?
 That's where *combinations* come in.

 ## Objectives

 You will be able to:

 - Understand how combinations are used when the order is not important
-- Be able to use and interpret the mathematical formula of combinations
+- Be able to use and interpret the mathematical formula for combinations

 ## Why combinations?